 Why are we different?

 Most commercials you see for defective drugs and medical devices are produced by lead generating companies who take your information and sell your "case" to law firms across the country.
 Others are for national law firms who collect hundreds or thousands of cases from all over the country.
 Often you never meet with or even speak to an attorney.
 At Showard Law Firm you will meet personally with an attorney and always have access to your attorney throughout your case.
-We represent Arizona residents and handle each case personally and individually to ensure you receive te maximum possible settlement for your injuries.
+We are Tucson's local law firm and handle each case personally and individually to ensure you receive the maximum possible settlement for your injuries.

 Infection after hip or knee surgery?